 Hampi’s history goes back even further though and people identified the area around Hampi to be the monkey kingdom of Kishkinda as described in the epic Hindu mythology of the Ramayana.
 Nowadays Hampi is a small town catering to backpackers and religious pilgrims that visit the still functioning Virupaksha temple and monkey temple.

 Most backpackers stay much longer than planned, because of the relaxed atmosphere, the slow pace of life and the range of activities available.
 It would take months to see all the ruins in Hampi and once you get tired of history you could enjoy the outdoors and go hiking or boulder climbing.

 For those, like me, that do not have all the time in the world I would say 3 days is the miminum amount of time needed to see the most important places to visit in Hampi.
 This Hampi itinerary in 3 days will help you to make the best out of your time and ensure you will see the best places to visit in Hampi.

 Day 1: Virupapur Gaddi & Anegundi

-When making a 3 day itinerary for Hampi it is good to realize that the area is dividided by the Tunghabadra river and the sights are clustered around three centers.
+When making a 3 day itinerary with the best places to visit in Hampi it is good to realize that the area is dividided by the Tunghabadra river and that the sights are clustered around three centers.

 Most places to visit in Hampi are at the side of the bazaar with one cluster around the Virupaksha temple and another cluster around the royal enclosure.
 The other side of the river called Virupapur Gaddi also has some interesting ruins and offers a more quiet and peaceful experience.